In this post, we'll look at who is using integration marketplaces and then focus on the particular advantages of an embedded integration marketplace.

 Part of an embedded iPaaS

-A low-code integration designer that empowers non-developers to build productized integrations that can be configured and deployed to multiple customers.
+- A low-code integration designer that empowers your non-devs to build productized integrations to be configured and deployed to multiple customers.

-A code-native integration building experience that enables developers to use their favorite IDEs to code productized integrations that can be configured and deployed to multiple customers.
+- A code-native integration building experience that enables your devs to use their favorite IDEs to code productized integrations to be configured and deployed to multiple customers.

-A library of built-in components that reduces the effort of building integrations by providing connectivity to many common SaaS apps, as well as common integration logic functions, without the need to write code.
+- A library of built-in components of reduces your team’s work by providing connectivity to common SaaS apps and standard logic functions without writing any code.

-An embedded designer that enables customers to build their own integrations between a software company's B2B SaaS product and the customers' other apps.
+- An embedded workflow designer that enables your customers to build custom integrations between your B2B SaaS product and the customers' other apps.

-Integration deployment and support tools that enable customer-facing teams to configure, deploy, monitor, and troubleshoot customers' integrations without engineering involvement.
+- Monitoring and management tools that enable your support team to monitor, and troubleshoot customers' integrations without engineering involvement.

 This post is an excerpt from our guide, Using an Integration Marketplace for Your B2B SaaS.